Menya96/alx-low_level_programming/README.md

 # alx-low_level_programming
-This is a repository for C language pojects from the ALX project.
+This is a repository for C projects, first language projects learnt in the ALX project.